Thebinhdx/Hackintosh-HP-14-r010tu/README.md

 <hr>

-This repository and project hosts the files necessary to boot for the HP 14-r010tu laptop running macOS Monterey.
+This repository and project hosts the files necessary to boot for the HP 14-r010tu laptop running macOS Monterey or newer.

 >[!WARNING]
 **EFI only works on macOS Monterey and not on higher versions.**